wei1769/rbpf/README.md

 ## Description

-This is a fork of [RBPF](https://github.com/qmonnet/rbpf) by Quentin Monnet.
+This is a fork of [RBPF](https://github.com/qmonnet/rbpf) by Quentin Monnet with a focus on [secure execution](misc/security-and-countermeasures.md) in distributed networks.

 This crate contains a virtual machine for eBPF program execution.
 BPF, as in _Berkeley Packet Filter_, is an assembly-like language initially developed for